src-d/blog/content/post/codesent.md

 We started it back in 2015 as an "internal open source" project to fulfill our tasks of source code retrieval and analysis.
 This is an example of the typical software project workflow at source{d}
-today: we go open source from day 0 and see what happens next.
+today: we go open source from day one and see what happens next.
 This time go-git became a huge success with more than 2400 stars and several companies already using it in production.
 Although it lacks some of the [features](https://github.com/src-d/go-git/blob/master/COMPATIBILITY.md) of "big brothers", it is performant and highly extensible.
-Finally, the maintainers are experienced code maniacs and go-git is a good example of idiomatic and clean Go.
+Finally, the maintainers are experienced code maniacs and go-git is a good example of clean API and extensible architecture.

+### Hercules

 Hercules [appeared](https://blog.sourced.tech/post/hercules/) in December 2016 as an attempt to speed up Erik Bernhardsson's [Git-of-Theseus](https://erikbern.com/2016/12/05/the-half-life-of-code.html)